 - Qualified Rate - 1.55%

 - Non-Qualified Rate - 3.70%

-Some Tiered Pricing models might have four or even six tiers, as well as different tiers for credit cards and debit cards.
-But the one consistency is that the "Qualified Rate" is the lowest possible rate that a merchant can pay.
+Some Tiered Pricing models may include four or even six tiers, as well as separate tiers for credit and debit cards.
+The one constant is that the "Qualified Rate" is the lowest possible rate that a merchant can pay..

 What is problematic is that most businesses rarely receive the "Qualified Rate".
-Instead, their transactions are frequently downgraded to a higher pricing tier, causing those transactions to be processed at rates 2 to 3 times higher than what they should be.
+Instead, their transactions are frequently downgraded to a higher pricing tier, causing those transactions to be processed at rates that are 2 to 3 times higher than they should be.

 The "Qualified Rate" normally only applies to consumer debit and credit cards that are non-enhanced or non-rewards based.
-These card types accounted for less than 10% of the total credit and debit cards in circulation during 2017.
+These card types account for less than 10% of the total credit and debit cards in circulation.

 Four Points To Strongly Consider

 - Transactions that are considered "Qualified" with one processor, could be Mid-Qualified or even Non-Qualified with another processor.

 - Most processors do not disclose what interchange categories are grouped into each tier.
 Since a lower rate can sometimes be achieved by an action taken at the time of the sale, burying the interchange categories within the tiers makes it much harder to identify those opportunities.

 - The total lack of transparency with Tiered-Pricing will often lead to problems and misunderstandings between the processor and the merchant.